 4.2 (a) What quantifiable progress can be demonstrated towards the achievement of the international goals for 100% of farms to have effective sea lice management such that there is no increase in sea lice loads, or lice-induced mortality of wild salmonids attributable to sea lice? (b) How is this progress monitored, including monitoring of wild fish? (c) If progress cannot be demonstrated, what additional measures are proposed and in what timescale?
 (Max.
+200 words each) (Reference: BMP Guidance)

+The measures by which these goals may be achieved, and against which the Review Group will be measuring the effectiveness of the Implementation Plan, are set out in the BMP Guidance SLG(09)5 (Best management practice; reporting and tracking; factors facilitating implementation) as agreed by NASCO and ISFA.

+(a) N/A. There are currently no aquaculture facilities producing salmonids in marine areas.

+(b) N/A.

+(c) $\overline{N/A}$.

-200 words each) (Reference: BMP Guidance) The measures by which these goals may be achieved, and against which the Review Group will be measuring the effectiveness of the Implementation Plan, are set out in the BMP Guidance SLG(09)5 (Best management practice; reporting and tracking; factors facilitating implementation) as agreed by NASCO and ISFA. (a) N/A. There are currently no aquaculture facilities producing salmonids in marine areas. (a) N/A. There are currently no aquaculture facilities producing samonids in marine areas. (b) N/A. (c) N/A. 4.3 (a) What quantifiable progress can be demonstrated towards the achievement of the international goals for achieving 100% containment in all (i) freshwater and (ii) marine aquaculture production facilities? (b) How is this progress monitored, including monitoring of wild fish (genetic introgression) and proportion of escaped farmed salmon in the spawning populations? (c) If progress cannot be demonstrated, what additional measures (e.g. use of sterile salmon in fish farming) are proposed and in what timescale?
+4.3 (a) What quantifiable progress can be demonstrated towards the achievement of the international goals for achieving 100% containment in all (i) freshwater and (ii) marine aquaculture production facilities? (b) How is this progress monitored, including monitoring of wild fish (genetic introgression) and proportion of escaped farmed salmon in the spawning populations? (c) If progress cannot be demonstrated, what additional measures (e.g. use of sterile salmon in fish farming) are proposed and in what timescale?
 (Max.
-200 words each) (Reference: BMP Guidance) The measures by which these goals may be achieved, and against which the Review Group will be measuring the effectiveness of the Implementation Plan, are set out in the BMP Guidance SLG(09)5 (Best management practice; reporting and tracking; factors facilitating implementation) as agreed by NASCO and ISFA. (a)(i) Operators of fish farms in England and Wales are required to ensure that screens are in place to prevent the entrainment of migratory salmonids (i.e. smolts or adults) into fish farms and the escape of farmed fish from the farms.
-The Fish Health Inspectorate (FHI) assesses compliance with this regulation by regular inspection of fish farm sites. (a)(ii) N/A; there is currently (in November 2019) no salmonid aquaculture in marine cages. (b) Given the lack of marine farming in England and Wales, the occurrence of escapees is expected to be extremely rare.
-Surveys have previously been conducted to assess whether escaped farmed salmon from neighbouring countries were appearing in catches, but no such fish were detected at that time.
-There have also been no reports of farm escapees from the annual monitoring of returning adult salmon at trapping facilities on various index rivers.
-Experience indicates that the occurrence of farmed fish would most likely be detected and reported by anglers and netsmen.
-For example, the last known incidence of farm escapees involved reports of small numbers of fish in rivers following a reported escape of salmon from a fish farm in Northern Ireland in 2001.
-There is therefore currently no evidence to suggest that farmed salmon are entering rivers in England and Wales and spawning with wild fish. (c) N/A. 4.4 What adaptive management and / or scientific research is underway that could facilitate better achievement of NASCO's international goals for sea lice and containment such that the environmental impact on wild salmonids can be minimised?
+200 words each)

+(Reference: BMP Guidance)

+The measures by which these goals may be achieved, and against which the Review Group will be measuring the effectiveness of the Implementation Plan, are set out in the BMP Guidance SLG(09)5 (Best management practice; reporting and tracking; factors facilitating implementation) as agreed by NASCO and ISFA.

+(a)(i) Operators of fish farms in England and Wales are required to ensure that screens are in place to prevent the entrainment of migratory salmonids (i.e. smolts or adults) into fish farms and the escape of farmed fish from the farms.
+The Fish Health Inspectorate (FHI) assesses compliance with this regulation by regular inspection of fish farm sites.

+(a)(ii) N/A; there is currently (in November 2019) no salmonid aquaculture in marine cages.

+(b) Of the 13 land-based freshwater salmon aquaculture sites in England and Wales, five are closed recirculation sites and therefore fully contained - no progress can be expected.
+Eight are 'conservation' sites, which are required to comply with the Screening for intake and outfalls: a best practice guide and are subject to permitting and regulation.
+For the 'conservation' sites all stocking is restricted to within catchment and based on local broodstock to ensure genetic integrity.
+'Escapes' from these sites are not routinely monitored for, or reported, as they are not deemed to present a risk.
+Hence, no progress can be monitored.

+In addition, however, monitoring of potential escapes from marine aquaculture facilities outside of England and Wales waters is possible through angler and netsmen catch reports.

+(c) N/A.

+4.4 What adaptive management and / or scientific research is underway that could facilitate better achievement of NASCO's international goals for sea lice and containment such that the environmental impact on wild salmonids can be minimised?
 (Max 200 words)